Many organizations offer funding for graduate school, and these are some that our students have successfully used in the past.

 Each semester CGTrader challenges students to dig into the field of technology, writing an essay on how innovative technologies are transforming our lives.
 Past topics have been “The future of technology in education" and “Using games for social good and playful learning.”

 Awarded to U.S. citizens who are beginning a graduate degree in international affairs or another area relevant to the work of the U.S. Department of State Foreign Service.
 After graduation, recipients may be appointed as foreign service officers at the U.S. Department of State.

-For Mexican citizens pursuing graduate degrees in a U.S. university.
-Note: Students currently living, working, or studying in the U.S. are not eligible, nor are students who have resided in the U.S. for more than one year in the last 5 years.
+For Mexican citizens pursuing graduate degrees at a U.S. university.
+Note: Students currently living, working, or studying in the U.S. are not eligible, nor are students who have resided in the U.S. for more than one year in the last five years.

 Consejo Nacional de Ciencia y Tecnología

 Awarded to select Mexican citizens pursuing graduate degrees in fields related to science, technology, and innovation.

 For current graduate students in master’s programs who are preparing for a career in state and local government finance and who are citizens or permanent residents of the U.S. or Canada.
 Applicant must be recommended by an academic advisor or dean of the graduate program of choice.